-A blessed solemnity of the Annunciation, commemorating the conception of the Son of God in the womb of the Blessed Virgin, freely chosen by the young Hebrew maiden Mary, who was given a choice to make: Fiat mihi secundum verbum tuum, which should also be our response to anything manifested as the will of God – poignant in these times – whether through an angel of light, or any of the ‘messengers’ of providence whom we may meet in our daily journeys.
+May it be done to me according to thy will.
+This act, and the mission that followed therefrom – to be the Mother of God – was freely chosen by the young Hebrew maiden Mary, Her response should be our own, to anything manifested as the will of God – poignant in these times – whether through an angel of light, or any of the ‘messengers’ of providence whom we may meet in our daily journeys.
 As Saint Augustine wrote, Mary conceived Christ in her heart before she conceived Him physically.

 O Virgo Maria, ora pro nobis semper.